 Ingrown hair is the one that gets curled and grows inside your skin.
 The red bumps appear as a sign of ingrown hair, which causes itchiness and pain.

 However, you can reduce ingrown hair by changing your shaving technique.

 - Don’t frequently shave to prevent it

 For your arms to look clean and smooth, you need to schedule free time.
 Even if you don’t have free time, you need to schedule it.

 You can never say No to shaving!
 Saying no means hair to grow by 0.44mm the next day.
 Henceforth, it looks messed up, and the time will come to hide your arms.

 4. Irritation and Razor Burn

-The most happening thing while shaving is irritation and razor burn.
-It doesn’t matter how careful you become, there is always nicks and cut.
+The most awful thing while shaving is irritation and razor burn.
+It doesn’t matter how careful you become; there is always nicks and cut.
 If you have sensitive skin, you can realize redness to your skin, itchiness, and red bumps.